 This also calls lead qualification:

-When customers choose one of the options, the leadbot route them to the specialist this the relevant field.
+When customers choose one of the options, the chatbot routes them to the specialist in this the relevant field.

-But that only a beginning.
+But that is only the beginning.
 Its mission is to assist website visitors without a human.
-Leadbot instantly answer simple queries and reduce the number of support tickets.
+Chatbot instantly answers simple queries and reduces the number of support tickets.

-These articles will help you work with the leadbot:
+These articles will help you work with the chatbot:

-Here is how & why leadbot gets 2nd place among the best website engagement techniques.
+Here is how & why chatbot gets 2nd place among the best website engagement techniques.

 It is a set of info your buyer asks repeatedly.
 These questions may be about your product, delivery, payments, and so on.
 Traditionally, it is placed in the footer section of a product and its main page.
 Thus, your site visitors can find it quickly at any time.